Pole Dance Party Questions To Ask Before You Book

 Most studios will not want you to bring food into the actual pole studio, but if the studio has a lounge or reception area where the food can be served, they may be happy to allow this.

-Alcohol is not generally encouraged at a pole dance party because of the liability issue.
+Alcohol is not generally encouraged at a pole dance party because of safety and liability issues.
 If a studio is not insured for events involving alcohol they will likely request that you not bring alcoholic beverages with you.

 On the other hand, some studios actually provide a champagne toast at the start of the party.
 This may be alcoholic or non-alcoholic, again depending on the studio's insurance and the comfort level of the instructor who will be guiding your party experience.